MilkaLichtblau/BA_Laura/README.md

 3. Start the benchmarking process with:
 `$ python runBenchmarking.py`

+### Preprocessing

+We also provide preprocessing for raw data sets to make them available in our framework as well as divide them into five folds in `src/csvProcessing/csvRawDataProcessing.py`.
+Please have a look at the specifications in the code described in that file for further information.

+## Evaluation and Interpretation

+NDCG@1, NDCG@5, NDCG@10, MAP, Fairness@k and NWN have values in [0,1] where 1 is the best value.
+Performance with regard to DIR and DTR is best at 1.
+In the diagram we show the diviations from 1, hence we show DIR-1 as well as DTR-1. rKL's best value is 0 while it also lies in the interval [0,1].

 ## License
     This program is free software: you can redistribute it and/or modify